horizontalsystems/blockchain-crypto-guides/guides/defi/6-defi-transactions.md

 ## DeFi Service Fee

-Apart from the Ethereum network transaction fees, there are also service fees charged on by a specific smart contract for its service.

-The service fees change from one DeFi service to another, some do not have any fees at all.
+DeFi services typically charge small fees for the service.
+The fees change from one DeFi service to another, some do not have any fees at all.

-Typically, a decentralized exchange smart contract charges a trader a fee for each trade.
+For instance, a decentralized exchange charges a trader a fee for each trade.
 When executing a trade transaction on a DEX trader is paying two fees:

 - a service fee (0.02 % - 0.04 %) paid to the DEX smart contract
 - a transaction fee paid to Ethereum network nodes

 ## Approval Transactions

-Approval is another important aspect to grasp when it comes to DeFi.
+Transaction approvals is another important aspect to grasp.

 When user interacts with a smart contract it's not uncommon for a smart contract to require access to user's capital in order to execute the service.

-> Depending on how the smart contract was built it may need your permission to access a part of your funds in order to be able to do what it's meant to do.
+> Depending on how the smart contract built it may require a permission from a user before it can do anything with user's funds.

-A smart contract responsible for a decentralized cryptocurrency exchange will require your permission to access and move some amount of your funds to execute a trade.

-All DeFi smart contracts will require your permission to operate with cryptocurrency tokens on your balance.

-Granting a permission works in a form of another 'approval transaction' that creates a permission for some smart contract (or person) to spend X amount of some token on your balance.
+Granting a permission works in a form of another 'approval transaction' which is basically a permission granted to someone (i.e. some smart contract) to spend X amount of some token on your balance.

 ## Privacy